 As a result, within 18 months, that board not only raised the funds to rehab the facilities, but they also realized their long-held dream to establish a new site for their highly sought-after services.
 In a recent email, the director of development invited me to tour the updated facility and visit the new program site.
 “Your work with our board helped to make this happen for us,” she wrote.
 “And we would love to show you the fruits of your inspiration.”

-The Rio Olympics may be over, but we can learn tremendously from Team USA’s models of achievement.
+The XXXI Olympiad may be over, but we can learn tremendously from Team USA’s models of achievement.
 By fielding impassioned teams and providing inspired training, your organization can also prepare to reach for and achieve the gold.